 We are now living in a post-Google-mobile-update world.
 While some companies didn’t notice a change to their search rankings, industry estimates suggest that more than 40 percent of Fortune 500 companies saw their rankings change.
 Even very large enterprises such as Berkshire Hathaway, UnitedHealth Group and Phillips 66 produced pages judged to be “not mobile-friendly” recently.

-By any measure, this update dramatically reshaped Google’s SEO criteria for mobile search.
+By any measure, this update dramatically reshaped Google’s SEO criteria for a mobile search.
 No matter how well your company ranked after the update, it’s critical at this point to understand Google’s ranking strategy going forward and what it implies about future changes.

 Three Features That Improve Mobile Rankings